04linsi/crispr-analysis/README.md

 For each guide, data was gather for three samples:

-1. A negative control without the guide RNA.
+1. Ctr -A negative control without the guide RNA.
 This sample shows background mutation in the underlying genome.
-2. A positive control where a standard CRISPR experiment was performed.
+2. NT - A positive control where a standard CRISPR experiment was performed.
-3. A variant case where a CRISPR experiment suspected to have enhanced specificity was performed.
+3. SLiCES - A variant case where a CRISPR experiment suspected to have enhanced specificity was performed.

+Guide RNAs targeting three genes were analyzed: ZSCAN22, VEGFA, EMX1

+All sequencing run metadata is summarized on [SeqReadArchive](https://www.ncbi.nlm.nih.gov/Traces/study/?acc=SRP103075)

-For each sample, the Guide-seq CRISPR sequencing assay was performed on the genomic DNA extracted from treated cell.
+For each sample, targeted deep sequencing was performed on the genomic DNA extracted from treated cells at cut sites identified through a specialized assay.
 This assay yields single-ended reads.
 Both the original reads (from SeqReadArchive) and a basic Bowtie2 alignment of these reads are provided.
 The pre-aligned data is provided as a convenience and you may realign the reads if you wish.